ctu-mrs/summer-school-2024/README.md

 There is a low-performance solution available at your hands.
 This solution consists of:
 * non-controlled heading of the UAVs,
-* random assignment of IPs in 🟣 to UAVs,
+* random assignment of common IPs 🟣 to each UAV,
 * computation of TSP (Traveling Salesman Problem) tours using Euclidean distance estimates,
 * planning paths with the use of badly parametrized RRT planner,
 * generation of trajectories with required zero velocity at the end of each straight segment,